 Sobczak went back to school in 2007 where he obtained a degree in engineering from IUPUI and later went on to work in the defense industry.
 “Because I’d fixed helicopters and I’d conducted missions on helicopters, I knew I wanted to be on the other side of it in the aerospace defense industry,” Sobczak said.

 For Sobczak, Veterans Day is a two-day event.
 The day prior to the holiday is the birthday of the Marine Corps.
-Established 1785, the Marine Corps birthday is a day filled with tradition for veterans and active Marines alike.
+Established in 1775, the Marine Corps birthday is a day filled with tradition for veterans and active Marines alike.
 Sobczak says, “There’s a time of celebration on November 10, and then we transition to a time of remembrance on November 11 where I think about the veterans of this country, all the conflicts prior, and conflicts to come.”

 Neighborhood: East Fishers

 Favorite way to spend a Saturday: Hanging out and doing activities with my family.

 Advice for aspiring service members: Appreciate every moment that you’re in.
 Whether it be the most stressful thing that you’ve ever dealt with in your entire life or the most frustrating, look to the lessons in each one.